gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 so our space will be 0 to `width` pixels wide, 0 to `height` pixels tall, but for `depth` it will be `-depth / 2` to `+depth / 2`.

-Finally we need to to update the code that computes the matrix.
+Finally we need to update the code that computes the matrix.

 ```
   // Compute the matrix